HS-GAG biosynthesis

 Click the image above or here to open this pathway in the Pathway Browser

-Heparan sulfate (HS) and heparin (sometimes collectively called HS-GAG) consist of the disaccharide unit GlcNAc-GlcA (N-acetylglucosamine-glucuronic acid) connected by a beta1,4 linkage.
+Heparan sulfate (HS) and heparin (sometimes collectively called HS-GAG) chains consist of the variably sulfated repeating disaccharide units heparan (Ido-GlcNAc) or heparosan (GlcA-GlcNAc).
 Heparin is exclusively made in mast cells whereas HS is made by virtually every type of cell in the body.
-As the chain length increases, the polysaccharides can undergo modifcations such as epimerisation of glucuronic acid to iduronic acid and deacetylation and sulfation of GlcNAc to form sulfated glucosamine (Stringer & Gallagher 1997, Sasisekharan & Venkataraman 2000).
+As the chain length increases, the polysaccharides can undergo modifications such as epimerisation of glucuronic acid to iduronic acid and deacetylation and sulfation of GlcNAc to form sulfated glucosamine (Stringer & Gallagher 1997, Sasisekharan & Venkataraman 2000).

 Literature References